c0deZ3R0/go-sync-kit/WARP.md

 Go Sync Kit is a generic, event-driven synchronization library for distributed Go applications.
 It enables offline-first architectures with conflict resolution and pluggable storage backends.
 The project follows clean architecture principles with clear separation of concerns across transport, storage, versioning, and conflict resolution layers.

+## Repository Workflow & Guardrails

+- Default branch: main
+- Always do work on a feature branch (e.g., feature/<short-desc>).
+For transport work, feature/transport-<name> is recommended.
+- Do not commit or push changes unless explicitly instructed.
+Do not rebase, pull, or merge unless directed.
+- Use non-interactive Git commands and --no-pager to avoid paginated output.
+- Prefer absolute paths with -C when running git from scripts.

 ## Development Commands

 ### Build and Test Commands